 a.
 Forfeiture Loss of tuition, monies due to an individual or group, and other appropriate fees may be imposed jointly with expulsion, suspension, suspension of specific privileges, probation, or restitution;

 b.
-Restitution Reimbursement for damage to or misappropriation of property, which may take the form of direct financial compensation, the individual obligation to perform up to 25 hours of uncompensated work for the University, community service, or other forms of indirect compensation as outlined in the official decision;
+Restitution Reimbursement for damage to or misappropriation of property, which may take the form of direct financial compensation, the individual obligation to perform up to twenty-five (25) hours of uncompensated work for the University, community service, or other forms of indirect compensation as outlined in the official decision;

 c.
-Fines Payment of up to two hundred dollars in punitive fines may be required.
+Fines Payment of up to two hundred (200) dollars in punitive fines may be required.
 Fines may be imposed separately or in conjunction with any other individual sanction or combination of sanctions.
 A portion of the fine may be suspended pending successful completion of other sanctions.
 Those groups or individuals who fail to pay may be subject to further sanctions.

-4. Personal Development Sanctions Requirements or recommendations for counseling and/or enrollment in specific University courses or workshops may be made.
+4. Personal Development Sanctions Requirements or recommendations for counseling and/or enrollment in specific courses or workshops may be made.
 If requirements are not met, probation and further sanctions may result.

 5. Group Sanctions Any single sanction or combination of sanctions listed in this Code, including the loss of Clubs and Organizations status, may be imposed against an entire group, individual group officers, or individual group members, arising from their conduct in or leadership of the group, pursuant to the provisions for personal conduct outlined in this Code.
 Notification of any sanction listed may be made to national affiliates and officials.